cysouw/diathesis/text/c02_structure.md

 a.
 Ich arbeite.
 b.
 Ich erarbeite mir ein Vermögen. \
-   (= Ich arbeite, und das Resultat ist, dass ich ich ein Vermögen besitze.)
+   (= Ich arbeite, und das Resultat davon ist, dass ich ich ein Vermögen besitze.)
 :::

 Objectives and deobjectives are frequently attested without any overt marking (cf. ambitransitive/labile verbs), and in such 'covert' diatheses it is difficult to establish a direction.
-As already noted in the previous section, for the sake of organisation in this book I classify such covert alternations on the basis of (often debatable) semantic intuitions and parallels with other overtly-marked diatheses.
+As already noted above, for the sake of organisation in this book I classify such covert alternations on the basis of (often debatable) semantic intuitions and parallels with other overtly-marked diatheses.
 For example, the verb *stören* 'to disturb' [@next] can be used both with and without an accusative object, see [@sec:case-accusative-drop].
 This is classified here as a deobjective diathesis.
 Such unmarked object drops are also attested with datives, see [@sec:case-dative-drop], and with governed prepositions, see [@sec:prepositions-demotion-of-object].
-The dropping of an object is also often possible to put the focus on the action itself, but then it is typically used with an adverbial, see [@sec:adverbial-action-focus] for an extensive discussion.
+The dropping of an object is also often used to put the focus on the action itself, but then it is typically attested with an adverbial, see [@sec:adverbial-action-focus] for an extensive discussion.

 ::: ex
 ~~Covert deobjective [OBJ › Ø]~~